mockery/mockery/README.markdown

 autoloading is in place and where classes are not explicitly loaded on a per-file basis using require(), require_once(), etc.

+4. Internal PHP classes are not entirely capable of being fully analysed using Reflection.
+For example, Reflection cannot reveal details of expected parameters to the methods of such internal classes.
+As a result, there will be problems where a method parameter is defined to accept a value by reference (Mockery cannot detect this condition and will assume a pass by value on scalars and arrays).

 The gotchas noted above are largely down to PHP's architecture and are assumed to be unavoidable.
 But - if you figure out a solution, let me know!